zylklab/alfresco-nagios/README.md

 The most interesting information of this plugin is for Enterprise Edition (EE), although general direct monitoring commands (not JMX-based) may be used for Community Edition (CE) too.
 For example:

+- check_ssh for direct monitorization of ssh port
 - check_http for direct monitorization of http(s) service (like 80 or 443)
 - check_tcp for checking Tomcat and Alfresco ports (like 8009, 8080, 8443 or 50500)

+Additionally you may use other common plugins depending on your monitorization strategy:
-- check_snmp for checking CPU, RAM, Load & Swap (via standard SNMP protocol)
+- check_snmp for checking CPU, RAM, Load & Swap (via standard SNMP protocol) if using SNMP protocol
 - check_esxi for checking CPU, RAM, Load from VMware API point of view (if your instance is virtualized)

+Also an important thing to monitor in Alfresco is related to disk sizes (and inodes) for contentstore, Tomcat temp, Alfresco logs, Solr indices, and Solr backup indices.. and processes like Libreoffice too.

+And finally other plugins may be useful depending on your Alfresco stack:
 - check_tomcat for monitoring threads and JVM
-- check_mysql for monitoring your database pool connections
+- check_mysql for monitoring your database pool connections (in case of Mysql)

-Other important thing to monitor in Alfresco are your disk sizes (and inodes) and processes like Libreoffice.

-With OOTB Support Tools addon for Community Edition, it is possible to extract useful information about JVM, threads, logged users or SOLR via curl command, for generating alerts and graphs.
+With OOTB Support Tools addon for Community Edition, it is possible to extract useful the last useful information about JVM, threads, logged users or SOLR via curl command, for generating alerts and graphs.
 We can use the JSON information from the available webscripts:

 - JVM Used Memory
 - Number of Threads